Erudika/para/README.md

 ## Wishlist / Roadmap

+- Elasticsearch v6 compatibility and support for AWS ES
 - `DAO` implementation for PostgreSQL.
-- MongoDB implementation of `Search`
+- `Search` implementation for MongoDB
-- Make the API server more efficient with fibers (Quasar)
+- Make the API server more efficient with fibers (Quasar?)
 - OpenAPI 3+ compatible API at `/v2` (not soon)

 ## Contributing